reymond-group/smilesDrawer/README.md

 </html>
 ```

 ### More Examples

-- See the [SmilesDrawer Basics][basic-examples] page for more information on the
+- See  [Basic Drawing](docs/manual/basic-drawing.md) for more information on the
-  functions used above - including live examples.
+  functions used above.

-- See  [Advanced SmilesDrawer][advanced-examples]  for examples of more advanced
+- See [Drawing Reactions](docs/manual/reactions.md) for how to draw reactions.

-  SmilesDrawer features, like drawing reactions and highlighting atoms.
+- See  [SmilesDrawer in Other Frameworks](docs/frameworks) for examples of using

-- See [Other Frameworks][framework-examples]  for examples of using SmilesDrawer
+  SmilesDrawer in various JavaScript frameworks.

-  in various JavaScript frameworks, including React, Vue, and Web Components.
+- See the [Documentation Index](docs/manual) for many other topics.

 ## Customizing SmilesDrawer